BenasJasilionis/tech201_IaC/README.md

 ssh vagrant@192.168.33.10
 ```
 ## Additional information
-* Inside the controller VE where ansible is installed, the absolute oath is /etc/ansible
+* Inside the controller VE where ansible is installed, the absolute path is /etc/ansible
 * This will have both the `hosts` and `ansible.conf` files

 ## Ansible